RHeactorJS/rheactor-server/README.md

 That means for a client (and especially for UIs), that in 99% of user updates, everything will work fine, in the rare case of a conflict, it's far easier to ask the user to "reload the page" and have the user re-apply their changes, then merging changes from different updates.

-Nevertheless, for RHeactor applications, having real-time updates in the UI is a central feature, for which utilities have been implemented in [`web-app`](https://github.com/RHeactorJS/web-app#readme).
+Nevertheless, for RHeactorJS applications, having real-time updates in the UI is a central feature, for which utilities have been implemented in [`web-app`](https://github.com/RHeactorJS/web-app#readme).